 It's been PEACHY!!
 LOL

-When things like the above happen, I tend to let it affect me in a not-so-good way...
-I feel bummed, maybe get a headache, a stomach ache, a heaviness in my heart.
+When things like this occur, I tend to let it affect me in a not-so-good way...
+I feel bummed, maybe get a headache, a stomachache, a heaviness in my heart.
 I know it will be easier for me to accept 'what is' than to fight it.
 Sometimes I can't do that right away.

 everything has been like a hazy dream with re-opening

-Hell, the last three months with this pandemic has been like a hazy dream - HAAA!!!
-And I KNOW you can relate!
+Hell, the last three months with this pandemic has been a hazy dream - and I KNOW you can relate!

 are we busy?